-Let’s begin from the very starting point, the very first question arises ” when to start or what is the right age to teach your child Quran and by what age they have finished”.
-A definite answer to that question is, there is no clear cut age boundary to start with and to finish.
-It is thought that age of 4-5 years is ideal for starting Quran learning, but some mothers keep on reciting while pregnant and breastfeeding with hope this will impact on their children.You can begin at an age even less than four years, depending upon abilities and interests of your child.
+Let’s begin from the very starting point, and the very first question arises ” when to start or what is the right age to teach your child Quran and by what age they have finished.”
+A definite answer to that question is, there is no clear-cut age boundary to start with and to end.
+It is thought that age of 4-5 years is ideal for starting Quran learning, but some mothers keep on reciting while pregnant and breastfeeding with hope this will impact on their children.You can begin at an age even less than four years, depending on abilities and interests of your child.
 My younger brother had his surah Fatiha memorized by age less than three though he wasn’t able to even recognize alphabets.
-Keep in mind, every child has its pace of learning, do not compare them with others ( your cousin, neighbor had finished Quran at the age of 7, and you still haven’t being nine years old).
+Keep in mind; every child has its pace of learning, do not compare them with others ( your cousin, neighbor had finished Quran at the age of 7, and you still haven’t been nine years old).
 It doesn’t mean that you give them a free hand to keep on delaying their daily sessions, but the point is, such attitude can demotivate your child.

 In the following text, we would present you some of the tips for Quran to kids.
 These little points would help you a lot in ways to teach Quran to children.

 - Set yourself as a role model or an example, in front of the child, to follow you.
-Recite Quran daily, and make sure your kids are around you when you are reciting the holy book.
+Recite Quran daily, and make sure your kids are around you when you are quoting the holy book.

 - Tell them stories of Quran.
 Your bedtime story can be any one of described in Quran.
 And do give them the reference of the story as Quran.
-Urge them to look up into Quran themselves.Keep on telling them about reward of Quran recitation eg.
+Urge them to look up into Quran themselves.Keep on telling them about the reward of Quran recitation, eg.

-- Keep on telling them about reward of Quran recitation eg. it makes Allah happy, Prophet (s.a.w) said that its best of learning, etc.
+- Keep on telling them about the reward of Quran recitation, e.g., it makes Allah happy, Prophet (s.a.w) said that its best of learning, etc.

-Rasulullah (sallallahu alayhi wasallam) said: “The best of you are those who learn the Qur’aan and teach it. ~ Bukhari Vol 6 – 61:545
+Rasulullah (Sallallahu Alayhi Wa Sallam) said: “The best of you are those who learn the Qur’an and teach it. ~ Bukhari Vol 6 – 61:545

 These were the tips to boost up your child to start learning Quran.
-Now if your child has started learning Quran, following tips would help you a lot.
+Now if your child has begun learning Quran, following tips would help you a lot.

-1) Keep it simple at start.
+1) Keep it simple at the outset.
 Don’t force your child to spend a lot of time on learning Quran.
-Let him do it at his own comfort level.
+Let him do it at his comfort level.
 For example, 10 minutes of dedicated and happy learning would be a lot better than an hour of learning by force, against the will of your child.

-2) Let them know that something very special will follow Quran time, like a good story or playtime with mom.
+2) Let them know that something extraordinary will follow Quran time, like a good story or playtime with mom.

 3) Set goals, and rewards for achieving a goal.
-Eg. You would buy your child a remote control car if he/she finishes a chapter of Quran in a specified time.
+Eg. You will buy your child a remote control car if he/she finishes a chapter of Quran in a specified time.